circlesland/omo-legacy/.github/ISSUE_TEMPLATE/challenge-new-dream.md

 ---
-name: CHALLENGE new dream
+name: Challenge new dream
 about: this is the default process for building the dreams of omo sapiens (open minded organization talents)
-title: 'My dream is ... '
+title: "[CHALLENGE] My dream is ... "
 labels: DREAM
 assignees: ''